chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 ### Regarding Character Testimonies

-I had no idea until the release of the report that Mr Rosina would be receiving character testimonies from 7 different people, from within the University and without.
-It particularly alarms me to note that among those listed teachers from the
+I had no idea until the release of the report that Mr Rosina would be receiving character testimonies from 7 different people, from within the University and externally.
+It particularly alarms me to note that among those listed are 3 teachers from the Royal Birmingham Conservatoire.
+Whilst I can understand that testimony from Mr Rosina's work colleagues makes sense as a good measure of his professional character, this also raises the very distinct possibility that my complaint has been discussed by Mr Rosina with music professionals outside of the University, which is exactly among the fears I express of professional repercussions for making this complaint that I raise in my [[Formal Complaint Against Mr Daniele Rosina.pdf#page=2|Formal Complaint (pg.
+2)]]